The Beginner’s Guide to the Recumbent Bike

 Whether you change the speed or resistance, if it feels too hard at any point, scale back.
 You can always challenge yourself for a few minutes, and then finish the rest of your workout at your normal speed and resistance.
 Every little bit of progress counts.

 Already a member?
-Get your SilverSneakers member ID and exclusive fitness content by logging in to or creating your online account here.
+Get your SilverSneakers member ID, search for locations near you, and all the health and wellness resources you need by logging in to your online member account here.